Reliable internet may be something you take for granted, but even the most basic plans represent a financial hardship for low-income households.

-If you’re getting the speed you’re paying for but are noticing slowdowns, it could be a result of several factors.
+If you’re getting the speed you’re paying for but are noticing slowdowns, it could result from several factors.
 These include the number of connected devices, how many are streaming 4K, simultaneous streams, gaming, livestreaming, security cameras, video conferencing and more.
 In that case, you may need to upgrade your plan.

 Another thing to check is if your router is in a good place.
 Walls and appliances can interfere with the wireless signal and slow everything down.
 You want to place your router high up and away from other electronics.
 Tap or click here for more tips on finding the best spot for your router.